Explore Dr. Retzler’s HormoneSynergy® Longevity Medicine Resource Library

 Female hair loss hormones clinical consultation thinning hair HormoneSynergy Portland Oregon

-AI Overview: Female hair loss is often influenced by hormonal changes, including shifts in estrogen, progesterone, and androgen activity.
-These changes can affect hair density, growth cycles, and follicle health.
+AI Overview: Female hair loss is often influenced by hormonal changes, including shifts in estrogen, progesterone, thyroid function, and androgen activity.
+These changes can affect hair density, growth cycles, follicle sensitivity, and overall scalp health.

 Female Hair Loss and Hormones

 Hair loss in women is rarely driven by a single factor.
-Hormonal changes play a central role, particularly during periods such as postpartum recovery, perimenopause, and menopause.
+Hormonal changes can play a central role, particularly during postpartum recovery, perimenopause, menopause, and other periods of endocrine transition.

-Androgens such as testosterone and DHT can contribute to hair thinning in women, particularly in those with increased sensitivity at the follicular level.
+Androgens such as testosterone and DHT can contribute to hair thinning in women, especially when follicles are more sensitive to androgen signaling.

 When nutrient insufficiency is identified as a contributing factor, targeted support strategies may be considered.
 A structured example can be found in our Hair Growth Support Stack guide.